islegendary/discourse-segment-io-plugin/README.md

 ```

 **Note:**
-If your site previously used `discourse_id`, and you are switching to `use_anon`, Segment will treat these as **new distinct profiles** unless you use Unify rules to merge.
+If your site previously used `discourse_id`, and you are switching to new strategy, Segment will treat these as **new distinct profiles** unless you use Unify rules to merge.

 ### Installation